 As water is used as the refrigerant within the plant there are no potential chemical pollutants to leak.

-Large Hospitals and nursing homes, Food production factories, District heating energy centres with mixed tenure
+Large Hospitals and nursing / care homes, Food production factories, fruit and vegetable growing facilities, District heating energy centres with mixed tenure.

 Disadvantages of Trigeneration